jamesdschmidt/jamesdschmidt.github.io/_posts/2019-11-23-http-microservices-with-vertx-in-java.md

 ## Getting Started

-Start by creating a directory for the project:
+Start by creating a directory for the project and changing into the directory:

 ```bash
 mkdir hello-world-service